standard-things/esm/README.md

 # esm

-A fast, production ready, zero-dependency ES module loader for Node 6+!
+A brilliantly simple, babel-less, bundle-less ECMAScript module bridge.

+> `esm` is the world’s most advanced ECMAScript module loader.
+It’s production ready, has zero dependencies, and supports Node 6+.
-See the release [post](https://medium.com/web-on-the-edge/tomorrows-es-modules-today-c53d29ac448c) and [video](https://www.youtube.com/watch?v=JcZ-FzfDq8A#t=5) for all the details.
+See the release [post](https://medium.com/web-on-the-edge/tomorrows-es-modules-today-c53d29ac448c) and [video](https://www.youtube.com/watch?v=JcZ-FzfDq8A#t=5) for all the details!

 Install
 ---